The bounded Borel class and complex representations of 3-manifold groups: Proof of Theorem

-In dimension $\geq 4$ for the proof of Mostow Rigidity, Lemma \ref{lemma: step 3} was enough to prove the corresponding Theorem \ref{thm: step 3}.
-In dimension $3$ however, an additional difficulty is due to the fact that the discrete group $\Lambda_{\underline{\xi}}$ is a lattice in $\mathrm{Isom}(\mathbb{H}^3)$ and in particular does not act ergodically on $\mathrm{Isom}(\mathbb{H}^3)$.
-For this reason, we introduce the bigger group $\Gamma_{\underline{\xi}}$ which will act ergodically on $\mathrm{Isom}(\mathbb{H}^3)$ (Proposition~\ref{prop: ergodic}) and for which we can prove the corresponding statement of Lemma \ref{lemma: step 3} (Proposition~\ref{prop: step 3}).
+In the proof of Mostow Rigidity in dimension greater than or equal to $4$, Lemma~\ref{lemma: step 3} was sufficient to prove the corresponding Theorem~\ref{thm: step 3}.
+In dimension $3$ however, an additional difficulty is due to the fact that the group $\Lambda_{\underline{\xi}}$ is discrete in $\mathrm{Isom}(\mathbb{H}^3)$ and in particular does not act ergodically on $\mathrm{Isom}(\mathbb{H}^3)$.
+For this reason, we introduce the bigger group $\Gamma_{\underline{\xi}}$ which will act ergodically on $\mathrm{Isom}(\mathbb{H}^3)$ (Proposition~\ref{prop: ergodic}) and for which we can prove the corresponding statement of Lemma~\ref{lemma: step 3} (Proposition~\ref{prop: step 3}).
 We set

 where $ \gamma_{\underline{\xi}}$ is defined as follows: If $\underline{\xi}=(+\infty,0,\xi_2,\xi_3)$ the isometry $\gamma_{\underline{\xi}}$ induces the map $\gamma_2:=z\mapsto 2z$ on $\partial \mathbb{H}^3=\mathbb{C}\cup \{ +\infty\}$.
-If $\underline{\xi}=(\xi_0,\xi_1,\xi_2,\xi_3)$ is any regular simplex, let $g\in \PSL(2,\C)$ be an isometry such that $g\xi_0=+\infty$ and $g\xi_1=0$.
+If $\underline{\xi}=(\xi_0,\xi_1,\xi_2,\xi_3)$ is any regular simplex, let $g\in \PSL(2,\mathbb{C})$ be an isometry such that $g\xi_0=+\infty$ and $g\xi_1=0$.
 Set then $\gamma_{\underline{\xi}}=g^{-1}\gamma_2g$.

 \begin{prop} Let $\underline{\xi}=(\xi_0,...,\xi_3) \in T$.
-Suppose that $\varphi:\partial \mathbb{H}^3\rightarrow \mathcal{F}(\C^n)$ is a map such that for every $\gamma\in \Gamma_{\underline{\xi}}$, the translate $(\gamma \xi_0,\dots,\gamma\xi_3)$ belongs to $T^\varphi$.
-Then there exists a unique $g\in \PSL(n,\C)$ such that $g\varphi_n(\xi)=\varphi(\xi)$ for every $\xi\in \cup_{i=0}^n \Gamma_{\underline{\xi}} \xi_i$. \end{prop}
+Suppose that $\varphi:\partial \mathbb{H}^3\rightarrow \mathcal{F}(\mathbb{C}^n)$ is a map such that for every $\gamma\in \Gamma_{\underline{\xi}}$, the translate $(\gamma \xi_0,\dots,\gamma\xi_3)$ belongs to $T^\varphi$.
+Then there exists a unique $g\in \PSL(n,\mathbb{C})$ such that $g\varphi_n(\xi)=\varphi(\xi)$ for every $\xi\in \bigcup_{i=0}^n \Gamma_{\underline{\xi}} \xi_i$. \end{prop}

 \begin{proof} For every $\underline{\xi}\in \partial \mathbb{H}^3$, let $S_{\underline{\xi}}$ denote the natural set of generators of $\Gamma_{\underline{\xi}}$ consisting of the reflections with respect to the faces of $\underline{\xi}$ and $\gamma_{\underline{\xi}}^{\pm 1}$.
 Exactly as for reflection groups, one shows that every $\gamma\in \Gamma_{\underline{\xi}}$ can be written as a product $\gamma=r_k \cdot \ldots \cdot r_2\cdot r_1$, where $r_i\in S_{r_{i-1}\cdot \ldots \cdot r_1 \underline{\xi}}$.
 Indeed by definition $\gamma=s_k \cdot \ldots \cdot s_2\cdot s_1$ for $s_i\in S_{\underline{\xi}}$ and we can take